febbraiod/legal_aid/README.md

 s# legal-aid
 A web app for law firms built with Ruby on Rails

-Plan of attack:
+NEXT ORGANIZE THIS TODO LIST AFTER LUNCH!

+user/1/cases
+also add link to user page

 Setup all Pundit permissions

-user/1/cases
+users/id/caes
-only available to user and admin also add link to user page

-only user and admin should be able to see their own user page as well
+only available to user and admin only user and admin should be able to see user show page as well

-use 'open' attribute to sort case lists
-Think about css?(edit responsive css as well) =>> the css for the column on the show case page is fucked. need delete options add search for cases(index and caption) and clients(someday)
+Think about css?(edit responsive css as well) => fine for now, but needs polishing for user. add search for cases(index and caption) and clients(someday)

-Roadmap:

-NEED to add and set up pundit for roles and scopes. [user, attorney, admin]

-ned routes user/id/cases

-  #the lawyer routes should only be accessable to the lawyer being identified and to the admins

 any user can leave a note
 only the owner of the note may edit it owners and admins can delete notes

+maybe:
 <!--   a client has many cases
   cases belong to a client -->
   a lawyer has many clients through cases <!-- this might need to be a user, where you use the roles for access to lawyers -->

-  lawyer crud (only admin may delete) case crud (only admins may delete, only users assigned to the case can edit)
+  user delete (only admin may delete) case update and delete (only admins may delete, only users assigned to the case can edit)